peterducai/etcd-tools/best_practices_book.md

 ## ETCD object count

-ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like secrets, deployments, replicasets, etc..) and they have to be periodically cleaned up, unless you move to fastest storage (with low latency and high sequential IOPS).
+ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like images, secrets, deployments, replicasets, etc..) and they have to be periodically cleaned up, unless you move to fastest storage (with low latency and high sequential IOPS).

 For excessive number of events it's not enough to delete them, but rather it should be identified which pod/operator/pipeline is producing those events.
+Also, creating and deleting too many objects in short time can lead to compaction being triggered too often and this also could have effect on overall performance.

 ## Namespaces